proddata/crate/docs/general/ddl/system-columns.rst

-  example, if a primary is isolated in a minority partition, a possible up to date replica shard on the majority partition will be promoted to be the new primary shard and continue to process write operations, subject to the :ref:`sql_ref_write_wait_for_active_shards` setting.
+  example, if a primary is isolated in a minority partition, a possible up to date replica shard on the majority partition will be promoted to be the new primary shard and continue to process write operations, subject to the :ref:`sql-create-table-write-wait-for-active-shards` setting.
 When this partition heals we need a reliable way to know that the operations that come from the other shard are from an old primary and, equally, the operations that we send to the shard re-joining the cluster are from the newer primary.
   The cluster needs to have a consensus on which shards are the current serving primaries.
 In order to achieve this we use the primary terms which are generational counters that are incremented when a primary is promoted.
 Used in conjunction with :ref:`_seq_no <sql_administration_system_columns_seq_no>` we can obtain a total order of operations across shards and `Optimistic Concurrency Control`_.

 .. _sql_administration_system_column_score: